WHERE THERE'S A NEED, THERE'S A LION

 Lions are everywhere.
 From our beginning in Chicago over 100 years ago, we have grown to become the largest service club organization in the world.
 More }than 1.4 million members strong are serving in over 48,000 clubs in 200 countries and geographic areas around the globe.
 Here are some of the things Lions are doing together, all around the world.

-The 170+ Longview Pioneer Lions are men and women; young, old, and in-between; of all backgrounds, education, and professions, with a common desire to work together to help improve our neighbors' quality of life, and make our community a better, happier place to live.
+The 140+ Longview Pioneer Lions are men and women; young, old, and in-between; of all backgrounds, education, and professions, with a common desire to work together to help improve our neighbors' quality of life, and make our community a better, happier place

 We are best known for fighting blindness, but we also volunteer for many different kinds of community projects-- including caring for the environment, feeding the hungry, aiding seniors and the disabled, and providing youth scholarships.
-Take a look at some of our activities in the slideshow and YouTube video on this page.
+Take a look at some of our activities in the slides, photos and YouTube video linked from this page.

 WHAT WE DO